Once postnatal…you are always postnatal. So this applies to every mama!

 Timed I: aim for 20 minutes of run 1 minute/walk 1 minute, repeat

 Timed II: aim for 20 minutes of run 2 minutes/walk 1 minute, repeat

 Timed III: aim for 20 minutes of run 3 minutes/walk 1 minute, repeat

 Mileage I: aim for 2-3 miles of run 3 minutes/walk 1 minute, repeat

 Mileage II: aim for running 1 mile, walk 2-3 minutes, aim for running 1-2 more miles

 Mileage III: aim for running 2 miles, walk 2-3 minutes, aim for running 1-2 more miles

 Download our Ab Rehab Guide!

-Incorporate daily PF exercises.
-Read at the end of this section for your pelvic floor exercises.
+Incorporate daily Pelvic Floor (PF) exercises.
 As always, it’s important to incorporate strength and flexibility into any running routine.
 If you are 5-6+ months postpartum, I recommend our Running Supplemental Workouts.
 Because running happens in one plane of motion, so it’s a must that you strengthen your core and all the muscles that move in the lateral direction i.e. gluteus medius.
 This will keep your body healthy!

 Pelvic Floor Exercises: